dinko7/dartblaze/docs/docs/functions/http-functions.md

 }
 ```

+## Authentication

+All `@Http` functions have Firebase Auth integration enabled by default.
+This means that the function expects `Authorization: Bearer <token>` header when being called from client.

+Token is Firebase id token, which you can get on the client by calling `await FirebaseAuth.instance.currentUser.getIdToken()`.

+You can disable auth for a function in the header: `@Http(auth: false)`.

 ## :warning: Current Limitations

 1. **No Body Validation**: The annotation does not currently support automatic request body validation.
 Validation must be implemented manually within the handler.